satbirmalhi/Django-Website-Project/README.md

 3. Copy local packages to prod.txt: `pip freeze --local > prod.txt`
 4. Copy all the prod requirements to dev.txt: `echo '-r prod.txt' > dev.txt`
 5. Check: `cat prod.txt` and `cat dev.txt`
 6. Create Dajango project: `djando-admin startproject {Website_name}` .
-Make sure to run this command in Satbir-Website folder:
+Make sure to run this command in your website folder:
 7. Now arrange folders as list below.
 ------------------------------------------------------------------------------------
 ##### The updated project directory should look like this: